Swpogue/fs-journal/notes/05-javascript.md

 <!-- miles-health is drawn from an html ID -->
   document.getElementById('miles-health').textContent = `${heroHealth > 0 ? heroHealth : '☠️☠️☠️'}` author Jake Overall
 }

+Intervals work in ms.  setInterval(level, 2000)

+query selector can grab from html

+marquee behavior = "" direction= "" scrollamount = ""  multi behaviors to make object to move on screen